 The MATLAB® language does not require you to define classes for all the code you write.
 You can use objects along with ordinary functions.
 This section illustrates the use of an object that implements the basic task of writing text to a file.

-One of the advantages of defining a class instead of simply writing a function to perform a task is that classes provide better control over related data.
+One of the advantages of an object instead of writing a function to perform a task is that objects can encapsulate related data.
 For example, consider the task of writing data to a file.
 It involves the following steps: